satyakonmsft/skype-docs/Skype/UCWA/UCWA2_0GeneralReference.md

+---
+Title: UCWA 2.0 general reference for Skype for Skype for Business 2015 and Skype for Business Online
+---
 # UCWA 2.0 general reference
 Conceptual topics that describe the features and operation of the Microsoft Unified Communications Web API 2.0.